python/devguide/developer-workflow/extension-modules.rst

        return PyUnicode_FromString("Hello World!");
    }

-Now, to summarize, we have the following files:

-- ``Modules/foo/foomodule.h`` -- the shared prototypes for our mini-project.
-- ``Modules/foo/foomodule.c`` -- the actual module's implementation.
-- ``Modules/foo/helper.c``    -- some helper's implementation.

 One could imagine having more ``.h`` files, or no ``helper.c`` file if it is not needed.
 Here, we wanted to illustrate a simple example without making it too trivial.